How to Become a Certified Professional Credentialing Specialist

 Step: 2: Obtain an Entry-Level Job in Medical Services

-To be eligible for the CPCS exam, candidates either hold a certified professional in medical services management (CPMSM) credential and have current working experience in medical services for at least 1 year, or have a total of 3 years of medical services experience in the past 5 years, with at least 1 year of current experience.
+To be eligible for the CPCS exam, candidates either hold a certified professional in medical services management (CPMSM) credential and have current working experience in medical services for at least one year, or have a total of three years of medical services experience in the past five years, with at least one year of current experience.
 Gaining an entry-level job in healthcare is an ideal way to fulfill this requirement while gaining hands-on experience in a medical environment.

 Step 3: Prepare for the Certification Test

 NAMSS offers a preparation course and an online prep course to help individuals prepare for the certification test.
 Aspiring CPCS candidates should be familiar with the privileging approval and application process, source verification, the credentialing application process, re-credentialing policies and the regulations that apply to all medical environments.